-- engines may be started; - subject to the requirements of Article 29.1 fuel may be added or removed and a fuel breather fitted; - wheels and tyres may be removed, changed or rebalanced and tyre pressures checked; - spark plugs may be removed in order to carry out an internal engine inspection and cylinder compression checks; - permitted heating or cooling devices may be fitted; - a jump battery may be connected and on board electrical units may be freely accessed via a physical connection to the car; - the main electrical battery and radio batteries may be changed; - the brake system may be bled; - engine oil may be drained;

-- compressed gases may be drained or added; - fluids used for replenishment must conform to the same specification as the original fluid.
+- engines may be started; - subject to the requirements of Article 29.1 fuel may be added or removed and a fuel breather fitted; - wheels and tyres may be removed, changed or rebalanced and tyre pressures checked; - spark plugs may be removed in order to carry out an internal engine inspection and cylinder compression checks; - permitted heating or cooling devices may be fitted; - a jump battery may be connected and on board electrical units may be freely accessed via a physical connection to the car : - charging and / or discharging of the KERS energy storage devices ; - removal of the KERS energy storage devices which, once marked by the FIA technical delegate, may be retained overnight by the team; - the main electrical battery and radio batteries may be changed; - the brake system may be bled; - engine oil may be drained; - compressed gases may be drained or added; - fluids used for replenishment must conform to the same specification as the original fluid.
 Fluids with a specific gravity less than 1.1 may be drained and / or replenished, however, no replenishment may take place less than one hour and 30 minutes before the start of the formation lap unless specific approval has been given by the FIA.